Checkmk/checkmk/agents/modules/windows/README.md

 One possible problem is that the builds are not properly created.
 Make sure that the Windows build system is up-to-date in regards of updates, especially the Windows Defender because it might block the creation of artifacts containing files it finds malicious - this is nearly always a false positive.
 To do this go to the Windows Update overview, check for updates and install the updates that are presented to you.
 If Windows asks for a restart, perform this restart.
+Remmina can be used to log into the Windows nodes.
+The login details are stored in [bitwarden](passwords.lan.checkmk.net) under collections/development/CI.
 Afterwards try to rebuild.